marcushuewitt/ClassNotes/Class02/README.md

 * initialize a new repo inside this directory (`git init`)
 * Now, since this repo was not cloned from GitHub, github has not knowledge of this new repo.
 So, you will first create a new repo on github and set this as a remote repository.
   * Log into github and create a repo in your public area (the professor will show this on the screen).
 Call this repo `C02EX03`.
 Copy the address of this repo to the clipboard.
-  * Once you've created your repo on github, go back to your bash terminal and add your new git repos as a remote. (`git remote add origin master <the address to the github repo>`)
+  * Once you've created your repo on github, go back to your bash terminal and add your new git repos as a remote. (`git remote add origin <the address to the github repo>`)
   * Now, run the following command to verify that the remote called "origin" is setup (`git remote -v`) (NOTE: -v is a switch that tells git remote to display in verbose (aka, lot's of detail))
-* using bash, create a README.md file containing one line "#C02Ex03"
+* using bash, create a README.md file containing one line "# C02Ex03"
 * Commit this change.
-* Push this change to the remote respo (on github)
+* Push this change to the remote repo (on github)
 * Verify that this change had been uploaded into your github repo.
 * From now on, when you want to push, or pull, content, `origin` is the remote github repo.
 NOTE: You can have multiple remotes, and give them unique names.
 By convention, origin is typically used as the name of a single remote repo server